Boogeyman (film): Production

 In May 2002, it was reported Sam Raimi and Rob Tapert would be producing The Boogeyman written by Eric Kripke which would follow a young man traumatized by memories of childhood encounters with the Bogeyman who following the death of his father returns home to confront his fears.

 Release

+Theatrical

 Boogeyman was released on February 4, 2005, by Screen Gems.

 Home media

 The film was released on VHS and DVD by Sony Pictures Home Entertainment on May 31, 2005, with the DVD release being both on UMD and Special Edition.
 Universal Pictures released the film on DVD in select international territories later that same year.
 It was later released by Sony Pictures in 2006 and 2010, both times as a double feature, with the first release pairing it with When a Stranger Calls and the second with The Fog.
 Boogeyman debuted on Blu-ray in the United Kingdom on August 21, 2012, where it was released by Universal.
 There are currently no plans for an American Blu-ray release.